 The key is to reduce mitochondrial function just enough without going too far and it becoming detrimental.
 So, the old saying “live fast, die young” is absolutely correct, only in this case, the worms are living slow and dying old thanks to ATP suppression.

-There have been various studies showing that the inhibition of TOR can slow down aging in multiple species, including yeast , C. elegans , fruit flies , and mice .
+There have been various studies showing that the inhibition of TOR can influence aging in multiple species, including slowing aging in yeast , slowing down aging in C. elegans , slowing aging in fruit flies , and regulates lifespan in mice .

 AKG does not directly interact with TOR, though it does influence it, mainly via the inhibition of ATP synthase.
 AKG depends at least partially on activated protein kinase (AMPK) and Forkhead box ‘Other’ (FoxO) proteins to influence longevity.